apache/nuttx/audio/README.txt

               drivers/audio subdirectory.
-For each attached audio device, there will be an instance of this upper-half driver bound to the instance of the lower half driver context. buffer.c  - Routines to manage creattion and destruction of audio pipeline buffers (apb) used in the audio subsystem.
-Audio pipeline buffers are passed between user applications and the audio drivers to deliver audio content for playback (or possibly recording in the future). pcm.c     - Routines to manage PCM / WAV type data.
+For each attached audio device, there will be an instance of this upper-half driver bound to the instance of the lower half driver context. pcm.c     - Routines to manage PCM / WAV type data.
 Currently just a placeholder.
   README    - This file!

+Portions of the the audio system interface have application interfaces.
+Those portions reside in the nuttx/libc/audio directory where the will be built for access by both OS driver logic and user application logic.
+Those relevant files in nuttx/libc/audio include:

+  buffer.c  - Routines to manage creattion and destruction of audio pipeline buffers
+              (apb) used in the audio subsystem.
+Audio pipeline buffers are passed between user applications and the audio drivers to deliver audio content for playback (or possibly recording in the future).

 Related Header Files
 ^^^^^^^^^^^^^^^^^^^^